 4 Reasons Why Women Struggle Financially

-I’ve been coaching women with improving their finances for over a year now and I’ve noticed some common patterns with women who are struggling with their finances.
+I’ve been coaching women with improving their finances for almost two years now and I’ve noticed some common patterns with women who are struggling with their finances.
 I often see that women who are struggling with their money, often have issues with their: